The problem of computer displays

 Even if industry managers had respect for human health and decided to avoid all electromagnetic emissions from such an important device as the computer monitor, there are many technical problems as we can see.

-Every electrical and electronic circuit generates electromagnetic field around it, and once the fields are produced it is very difficult to stop them.
+Every electrical and electronic circuit generates electromagnetic field around it, and once the fields are produced it is very difficult to contain them.

 The industry again

-Yes, today it is possible to build computer monitors with very, very low electromagnetic emissions, but industries still don't make them, why ?
-Why, if it is possible to avoid these harmful emanations, don't they make it ?
+Today it is possible to build computer monitors with very, very low electromagnetic emissions, but industries still don't make them, why ?
+If it is possible to avoid these harmful emanations, why don't they do this ?

 The reasons are always the same: organizations are slow and bloated, and profit interests have the precedence.

 Very large, enormous, factories have been built to produce LCD modules and displays by machine.
-Automated factories cost millions or billions, and anyway redesigning them requires much much work and time.
+Automated factories cost millions or billions, and redesigning them requires much much work, time and money.